 What impact will the results have on prenatal care?

 A negative result can greatly relieve patient anxiety, while a positive result can help patients prepare for increased prenatal appointments and the possibility of a longer hospital stay after birth.
-If the fetus is antigen negative, weekly MCA scans are unnecessary and the pregnancy can proceed as usual without an early induction of labor.
+For women with anti-D, anti-c, anti-C, anti-E, anti-e, or anti-K, if the fetus is antigen negative, weekly MCA scans are unnecessary and the pregnancy can proceed as usual without an early induction of labor.
 If the fetus is antigen positive, the fetus is at risk for HDFN and weekly MCA scans may be required if titers reach the critical threshold.
 An at risk baby would be delivered at an earlier gestation (37-38 weeks).
 The results can also help determine if there is a need for RhD Immune Globulin (RhoGAM) in an Rh- mother.

 Is it accurate?